Let’s look at an example of how you can use Polyaxon for running deep learning experiments.

 Deploy local cluster

 This example assumes a functional Polyaxon Deployment.
 If you have Polyaxon already deployed and running, you can skip this section and proceed to create a project.
-Otherwise, this section will help you deploy a local Polyaxon cluster with default values.
+Otherwise, this section will help you deploy a local Polyaxon cluster with the default values.

 Note: Minikube is not meant to be a production environment.